matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _howto-subplots-adjust:

-Move the edge of an axes to make room for tick labels
+Move the edge of axes to make room for tick labels
 -----------------------------------------------------

 For subplots, you can control the default spacing on the left, right,